jimm/www-ellisislandband-net/README.md

 local Javascript files are concatenated into one and the HTML file's headers are modified to reference that one instead of the individual JS files.

+## Documentation

+The `docs/` directory contains planning and architecture documents for the project, including:
+- `REACT_MIGRATION_PLAN.md` - Detailed plan for migrating JavaScript to React

 ## Notes

 The schedule and song list are obtained via JSON feeds from our